 Our 9th Annual Winters Farm to School Summer Feast will be held on Saturday, June 20, 2020 at the historic Wolfskill Ranch on the south side of Putah Creek in Winters.
-We will start selling tickets in early Spring 2020 so stay tuned for further information!

 For those new to our annual feast, we gather around 11:30 am for appetizers under the generous shade of an old, majestic pecan tree.
 Guests have plenty of time to mingle with friends new and old and to browse the selection of unique silent auction items donated by local families and businesses.
 Around 1 pm guests take their seats for our afternoon feast.
 One long table is set under the fragrant canopy of 160-year old olive trees planted by John Wolfskill.
 Everyone brings her own tableware so the table is an eclectic mix of color, styles, crystal, silver and fine china.
-Taking over two hours to enjoy the delicious food and drink, all donated by local farms, wineries and breweries, the feast is a leisurely way to spend an afternoon all benefitting a great cause.
+Taking over two hours to enjoy the delicious food and drink, all donated by local farms, wineries and breweries, the feast is a leisurely way to spend an afternoon all benefiting a great cause.

 Each year we have held our feast at Wolfskill because the location itself is both beautiful and historic.